Leading Autism Expert Dr. Catherine Lord Offers Advice for Families of Autistic Children

 - Build on your child and your family’s strengths.
 Help your child find things she or he loves and use that passion to build experience and/or skills.
-If your family is passionate about something like music, sports or travel, find a niche for your child in that interest.
+If your family is passionate about something as a group like music, sports or travel, find a niche for your child in that interest.

 NewYork-Presbyterian is one of the nation’s most comprehensive healthcare delivery networks, focused on providing innovative and compassionate care to patients in the New York metropolitan area and throughout the globe.
 In collaboration with two renowned medical school partners, Weill Cornell Medicine and Columbia University College of Physicians & Surgeons, NewYork-Presbyterian is consistently recognized as a leader in medical education, groundbreaking research and clinical innovation.